Novik/ruTorrent/plugins/mobile/README.md

 * tracklabels: Shows label icons and tracker favicons on the filter page.

 ### Configuration
-There are three configurable boolean options and two multi-value options that you may set at the top of init.js.
+There are three configurable boolean options and three multi-value options that you may set at the top of init.js.
 #### plugin.enableAutodetect
 true by default.
 This option sets whether mobile devices will be autodetected to enable the plugin.